jumpingjoy/watchnationpro/index.md

 <!--include an internal link to the detailed page-->
 ## 2. Do you travel alone and some strangers stalks you?: Inform your whereabouts to friends/family and police
 {% include image.html img="stranger-danger.jpg" alt="Stranger danger" caption="dangers of stranger?" align="left" %}
 You may be stalked by someone when you return from office or travel alone. ____ number of women are reported to stalk on a daily basis. --- number of women are kidnapped and raped daily worldover.
-Satety is the most important concern for women.
+Satety is the most important concern for women and ensure all precautions are taken care while travelling.

 ## 3. Miss your health?: Track health and Get reminded to exercise
 {% include image.html img="women-missing-exercise.jpg" alt="Women-missing-exercise" caption="Missing Exercise?" align="right" %}